-Expert Series interview with Professor Constantine Tam on CLL–now and into the future
+Expert Series: Professor Constantine Tam on CLL – now and into the future

 Professor Constantine (Con) Tam is a Melbourne-based expert in CLL and low-grade lymphoma whose sights are focused on curing these blood cancers.
 He is Clinical Lead for CLL and Low-Grade Lymphoma at Peter MacCallum Cancer Centre/Royal Melbourne Hospital and Professor of Haematology at the University of Melbourne where he teaches and supervises PhD students.
 Prof. Tam is the global lead for the novel BTK inhibitor, zanubrutinib, and he completed the world’s first study combining ibrutinib and venetoclax.
 Born in Hong Kong, he came to Australia as an 11-year-old and after completing his undergraduate degree, trained in medicine and haematology and worked at St Vincent’s, Peter Mac and Alfred hospitals before heading overseas for a two-year CLL fellowship at the MD Anderson Cancer Center in Texas (U.S.).